 Size dependency of rare earth-complex formation has been well-documented, especially in rare earth element separations, with examples ranging from tripodal ligands with a size-sensitive lanthanide binding aperture and monomer/dimer equilibrium[15] to lanthanide-dependent self-assembly of varied polyhedra.[16]

-However, to our knowledge all Most of these examples, as well as bioinorganic examples of lanthanide-containing bacterial proteins, [17] derive selectivity primarily from size and steric based considerations discriminating best between early and late lanthanides -with systematic increasing or decreasing trends in binding constant.
-Much less common are compounds that exhibit their highest selectivity for intermediate lanthanides, including Ln3+(OBETA) reported by Platas-Iglesias and Botta, and Ln3+(TCMC) described by Morrow.
-Holland Whereas Notably, while the stability of Ln3+ complexation within the 15-MC-5 macrocycle has previously been shown to follow a systematic decrease across the lanthanide series (Figure 3B), [8a] the phenomenon we have described with respect to the host-quest chemistry for the compartment formation se of MCs complexes with a dicarboxylate guest is only observed for for intermediate lanthanides.
+bioinorganic examples of lanthanide-containing bacterial proteins,[17] derive selectivity primarily from size and steric based considerations discriminating best between early and late lanthanides -with systematic increasing or decreasing trends in binding constant.
+Much less common are compounds that exhibit their highest selectivity for intermediate lanthanides, including Ln3+(OBETA) reported by Platas-Iglesias and Botta,[18] and Ln3+(TCMC) described by Morrow.[19] whereas Notably, while the stability of Ln3+ complexation within the 15-MC-5 macrocycle has previously been shown to follow a systematic decrease across the lanthanide series (Figure 3B),[8a] the phenomenon we have described with respect to the host-guest chemistry for the compartment formation se of MCs complexes with a dicarboxylate guest is only observed for for-intermediate lanthanides.
 Neither does our reported trend reflect the curves of the rare earth element "tetrad" effect[20] reportedly observed in partitioning trends with some organic extractants, which typically group Eu in a separate trend than Dy.
 The narrow range of lanthanides involved in the MC dimerization phenomenon must be achieved through a balance of Ln size and favorable molecular interactions to bind a second MC.